dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     curl http://server/api/29/trackedEntityInstances/ZRyCnJ1qUXS/zDhUuAYrxNC/image?height=200&width=200
       > image.jpg

 API also support *dimension* parameter.
-It can take three possible values and those are *small, medium or original*.
+It can take three possible values and those are *small(254 x 254), medium(512 x 512), large(1024 x 1024) or original*.
 Image type attributes will be stored in pre-generated sizes and will be furnished upon request based on the value of *dimension* parameter.

     curl http://server/api/29/trackedEntityInstances/ZRyCnJ1qUXS/zDhUuAYrxNC/image?dimension=medium